top of page

 2025 Pledge Leaders

-Meet the 2025 Pledge of Allegiance Leaders
+Meet the 2025 Pledge of Allegiance Leader

 Pledge in the House Chambers